joe-crick/UpAndRunningWithCanJS/3_FirstComponentContinued.md

 	});

-We assign the can.Map we created to the scope of the Restaurant List can.Component, as follows:
+Now, assign the can.Map we created to the scope of the Restaurant List can.Component, as follows:

 	can.Component.extend({
     	tag: 'restaurant-list',